 Enter the article title in Google Scholar, then click on Find it @ PSU:

-Both methods provide links to the full text article, under the "View Online" tab:
+Both methods provide links to the full text article, using the link under online access:

 |Scholarly, Peer-reviewed, Professional Journals||Popular Magazines|

 |Examples||Harvard Business Review; American Journal of Sociology; Modern Language Notes||